jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

     (i) purposely concealing inferior work or inferior appliances, pipes, drains, sanitary fixtures, or fittings used; or (ii) making any false or misleading statement (whether in writing or not) to that person; or (f) to have failed to provide any return required under any enactment relating to sanitary plumbing, gasfitting, or drainlaying work or to have provided a false or misleading return; or
+  (fa) to have failed to provide, without good reason, in respect of the prescribed sanitary plumbing or drainlaying that they have carried out or supervised, a record of work in the prescribed form (if any) on the completion of that work to the owner of the dwelling, in accordance with section 27A; or
   (g) to have employed, directed, or permitted any unauthorised person to do any sanitary plumbing, gasfitting, or drainlaying work; or
   (h) to have been convicted of an offence relating to sanitary plumbing, gasfitting, or drainlaying against this Act or the former Act or the Health Act 1956, or against any regulations made under this Act or either of those Acts or under the Gas Act 1992; or
   (i) to be guilty of improper or incompetent conduct in performing that person’s work, or in charging for it, that renders that person unfit to be registered or licensed under Part 2.